-For construction of the pier 3,824 tonnes of steel were used, from the Motherwell foundry in Glasgow; as well as 8,000m2 of wood; 1,152 m³ of concrete; and 1,056m of Iberian broad-gauge iron railway tracks.
-It was inaugurated by King Alfonso XIII on 20 April 1904.
+For the construction of the pier, 3,824 tons of steel were used from the Motherwell foundry in Glasgow; as well as 8,000m2 of wood; 1,152 m³ of concrete; and 1,056m of Iberian broad-gauge iron railway tracks.
+It was inaugurated by King Alfonso XIII on 20th April 1904.

 The Pier today

-Next to the pier is a memorial to 142 Almerian Jews who died in Malthausen concentration camp in Germany in 1939.
+Next to the pier is a memorial to 142 Almerian jews who died in the Malthausen concentration camp in Germany in 1939.

-Side fact: two Belgian mining engineers, the Siret brothers, discovered Europe's largest Copper Age settlement near Almeria city in the 1880s.
+Side fact: two Belgian mining engineers, the Siret brothers, discovered Europe's largest Copper Age settlement at Milares near Almeria city in the 1880s.